Merci93/SKF_scraping/README.md

 # Web_scraping-Goat_Sneakers
 A web scraping activity to extract sneakers details from [Goat Sneakers](https://www.goat.com/sneakers) using Selenium with Chrome webdriver.
-Selenium framework was chossen for this task beacause the webpage is rendered in Javascript, which BeautifulSoup and request fails to get data from the page.
+Selenium framework was chosen for this task beacause the webpage is rendered in Javascript, which BeautifulSoup and request fails to get data from the page.

 # Installs
 1. selenium